The “Oh No” of Puppy Raising…

 Here’s the kicker: it’s what we do with our insights—the scope and scale of our actions, the ability to integrate and transfer our learning sustainably—that lead to something we can call transformation.
 Not only that, but change is more likely to occur when we process our learning in community, when we are accountable to others for the changes we want to make.

 My hope is to design learning spaces not only for insight, but for action; not just for individual change, but collective change that lasts.
 While my approaches are always iterative and responsive, I’ve decided it’s time to go live with what I have been learning, what clients will hopefully experience in the spaces I facilitate.
-The following is the process I’m using to guide adult learners toward sustainable, transformative change—and the one I’m testing out in my own life, too.

 The Process of Transformation